top

 "NANG RIM MUANG" (หนังริมเมือง) or movies at the edge of town refers to the titles that usually make more money in the suburban theatres of Bangkok.
 Despite their image, these edge-of-towners represent a big slice of the cake in the whole cinema industry.

 A few big superstars had gone through Thai show business.
 Mitr Chaibancha and Petchara Chaowarat, at their height in the 1960s, dominated Thai cinema.
-After Mitr there was Sombat Metanee and after him there was Sorapong Chatree.
+After Mitr Chaibancha, there was Sombat Metanee and after him there was Sorapong Chatree.

 In the female league, Aranya Namwong was considered as Petchara's heiress.
 Other famous names are Pitsamai Wilaisak, Yodchai Meksuwan, Jarunee Suksawat and more.
 The last superstar couple was Santisuk Promsiri and Jintara Sukapat in the 1980s.